ZYJLiu/solana-fork/docs/src/developing/gaming/interact-with-tokens.md

 );
 ```

 These account addresses we can then pass in the transaction.
-It's a nice trick to set skipPreflight to true so you can copy the signature into a solana explorer and see exactly what happened on chain.
+It's a nice trick to set skipPreflight to true so you can copy the signature into a Solana explorer and see exactly what happened on chain.
 Without it the transaction would fail in the simulation step if you have an error.

 ```js
 let accounts = {